-Elisa: That's right, Eryn.
-And she'll also help us discover ways in which we can move forward from our own brokenness to a life of wholeness in Jesus.
-But first, just a little bit of information about Liz Curtis Higgs.
-She's an author, speaker, and well, I'd call her a comedian 'cause she's hilarious.
-She's most known for her book: Bad Girls of the Bible, and it's through some of the stories of women in the Bible that Liz discovered freedom from her past and hope for her future.
-So let's get to it!
+Eryn Eddy: Just a little bit of information about Liz Curtis Higgs.
+She's an author, a speaker, and well I'd like to call her a comedian cause she's hilarious.
+She's most known for her book Bad Girls of the Bible.
+And it's through some of the stories of women in the Bible that Liz discovered freedom from her past and hope for her future.
+So let's get to it.
 This is God Hears Her with Liz Curtis Higgs.